jackyliang/Drexel-Shaft-Protection/README.md

 ### How to use Drexel Shaft Protection

-1. Create an `info.json` file within the same directory as the `add.py`.
+1. Create an `info.json` file within the same directory as the `add.py` and use the following template:

+***Note:*** You can only add maximum 10 CRNs at a time and you MUST follow this exact template

 	{
 	    "username":"Your Drexel username",
-            "password":"Your Drexel password"
+	    "password":"Your Drexel password",
+	    "classes": {
+	    	"1": "33587", # this is an example CRN
+	    	"2": "",
+	    	"3": "",
+	    	"4": "",
+	    	"5": "",
+	    	"6": "",
+	    	"7": "",
+	    	"8": "",
+	    	"9": "",
+	    	"10": ""
 	    }
+	}

-    This serves as the file in which this script will read your Drexel username, password, and the term you want to register classes for.
+This serves as the file in which this script will read your Drexel username, password, and the classes you want to register classes for.

 2. `./add.py`